 These are common signs of heartworm, but for some animals, there may be no symptoms at all, which is why it’s important to have your pet tested regularly.

-Talk to your vet about annual parasite lab tests in order to prevent parasite and tick borne diseases in your pet or catch them before they cause harm.
+Talk to your vet in Anaheim about annual parasite lab tests in order to prevent parasite and tick borne diseases in your pet or catch them before they cause harm.
 If heartworm larvae is detected early, it can be destroyed to prevent heartworm disease.
 Since heartworm is transmitted through mosquitoes, is it especially a risk in warmer climates and during warmer seasons.
 You can help reduce the risk of heartworm disease in your pet by limiting it’s exposure to mosquitos.
 Once heartworm larvae hatch and infect the organs, it is treatable but dangerous and expensive, so prevention is a priority.

 If parasites are found, your pet can be dewormed with the appropriate medication before any damage is done.
 Talk to your vet if you have any concerns or questions about parasites or ticks or are interested in preventative products specific to your pet’s needs.

-A regular wellness exam, getting required vaccines, and being mindful of when and where your pet goes outdoors can also reduce parasite exposure.
+A regular pet wellness exam, getting required vaccines, and being mindful of when and where your pet goes outdoors can also reduce parasite exposure.
 Especially in warmer weather, a quick check for ticks and fleas before you bring your pet inside can help protect your pet and your family.
 Additionally, products can be used to deter fleas and ticks, but make sure that you discuss any products with your vet before using them on your pet.